ajiwnl/Help-Konnect_emotion-classifier/README.md

-# Help-Konnect Emotion Classifier utilizing BERT-based hugging face model Emotion Classifier API
+# Help-Konnect Emotion Classifier API utilizing BERT-based hugging face model

 This is a Flask-based API that uses the `bert-base-go-emotion` model from Hugging Face's Transformers library to classify text into 28 different emotion categories.
 It provides an endpoint to predict the emotions conveyed in a given text input.